Finding the right property

 Once you have made your decision and chosen a property we will put your offer forward to the Landlord including any specific requirements you may have.

 Once your offer has been agreed a holding deposit capped at one weeks rent is required.
+Please note: The holding deposit will be non-refundable if:

 What happens next?